mheijkoop/obistris/README.md

 ### Why the name?
 OBIS is the name of the system providing travel info in the Koploper trains.
 I'm not sure it also controls the exterior displays but it sounded nice.

+## AI
+No AI was used in the development of this code.
+Please don't propose pull requests written by AI.